Wagnetto/Wagnetto/README.md

 - - -

-Moving forward to a Fullstack position I'm developing my skills on Node and Nest

-I have a technical degree in Electronics, therefore I have a crush on low-level stuff.
+I also have a technical degree in Electronics, therefore I have a crush on low-level and bricolage stuff.

 I like running and riding my fixie bike, and I had some years working on deliveries too.